victoryeo/CryptoWalletApp/README.md

 ## Crypto Wallet App
 This is Crypto Wallet App for Ethereum/Polygon blockchain, written in typscript.
-It is tested on Rinkeby testnet
+It is tested on Goerli testnet
 Created with react-native init

 #### Use crypto-js in React Native